PiCode9560/Godot-Editor-Settings-Description/README.md

 # Performace
 This meant to be as lightweight as possible in term of storage and also cpu and memory usage.
 So the code is not running every frame.

-# Installing
+# Installation
-- Download the script and uid file.
+- Download the script file.
 - Place them into your plugin folder (e.g. `addons/my_plugin/...`)
 # Usage
 Preload the script and use the script's `set_editor_setting_desc()` or `set_project_setting_desc()` method to set the description of your custom settings.